-Overview

-The Power1401 has comprehensive built-in self-test capabilities which are backed up by a range of test and diagnostic programs to help pin-point problems quickly.
-If you suspect that you have a hardware fault, you should follow the procedures below to obtain as much information as you can about the problem, then call the CED Hardware

-Usindicator flashing red and green
+- Overview The Power1401 has comprehensive built-in self-test capabilities which are backed up by a range of test and diagnostic programs to help pin-point problems quickly.
+If you suspect that you have a hardware fault, you should follow the procedures below to obtain as much information as you can about the problem, then call the CED Hardware Help Desk for advice. - Stand-alone test This is the simplest test of a Power1401.
+It eliminates the possibility of a host computer or cable fault confusing the situation.
+Disconnect the Power1401 from the host at the 1401 end of the USB cable, remove all signal connections and then apply power to the Power1401. - b indicator flashing red and green indicator flashes red and green at the end of the powerup self-test, the Power1401 self-test firmware has detected a problem.

-Help Desk for advice.

-This is the simplest test of a Power1401; it eliminates the possibility of a host computer or cable fault confusing the situation.
-Disconnect the Power1401 from the host at the 1401 end of the USB cable, remove all signal connections and then apply power to the Power1401.

-Running TRY1401 Power-on self-test

-The $\mathbf{U}$ indicator should switch on glowing red. firmware The first performs a short memory test, then tests the rest of the hardware.
-During this time, the ADC and DAC dance LEDs in characteristic patterns.
-If well. the ധ all is indicator then turns green.
-The yellow LEDs continue to flicker, only stopping when the Power1401 is reconnected to a working computer.

-If the $\mathbf{\Phi}$ indicator flashes red and green at the end of the power-up self-test, the Power1401 self-test firmware has detected a problem.
 It is likely that TRY1401 will be able to provide details of the problem.
-You will need to connect vour Power1401 to the host computer before running the test.
-Open TRY1401 by selecting it may be worth running continuous self-test (Run cont) to pick up any intermittent fault.
+You will need to connect your Power1401 to the host computer before running the test.
+Open TRY1401 by selecting

+Running TRY1401 Check the Self test box, then click on Run once.
+If no errors are detected it may be worth running continuous self-test (Run cont) to pick up any intermittent fault.
 Inform CED of any reported errors: File, Send Mail will create a new email with the report as an attachment (you can also copy and paste.)
 Our hardware help address is hardhelp@ced.co.uk.